Clicking on links will take you to more information about ANZAC Day

 The red poppy has become a symbol of war remembrance the world over.
 People in many countries wear the poppy to remember those who died in war or who still serve.
 In many countries, the poppy is worn around Armistice Day (11 November), but in New Zealand it is most commonly seen around Anzac Day, 25 April.

-In the early hours of this morning all around New Zealand there were dawn services and again there were services mid morning.
-There are always big turnouts with the younger generation now taking the places of the soldiers who fought and have now passed on, in the parade.
+In the early hours of this morning all around New Zealand there are to be dawn services and again there will be services mid morning.
+There are always big turnouts with the younger generation now taking the places of the soldiers who fought and have now passed on, in the parade and this year many, many people will going to this services as it is so special.

 For the Fallen